EzRa021/Student-TA/backend/USER_MANUAL.md

   - Alt text: "Sidebar statistics showing counts of pending and in-progress requests."

 Suggested text:
 - "Use the sidebar stats for a quick sense of workload.
-If counts appear incorrect, refresh or check the server-side stats endpoint (admin-only)."
+If counts appear incorrect, refresh the page to reload data."

 ### Real-time behavior and error handling
 What it does: